iti-ict/wakamiti/plugins/db-wakamiti-plugin/docs/en.md

     password: test
 ```

----
+<br /><br />

 ### `database.metadata.schema`
 Sets the schema that should be used in order to retrieve metadata as primary keys and nullability.
 If not specified,
 the default schema returned by the connection will be used.

 Example: